 By Aaron Riggs

-OTTUMWA (IA) – Two candidates are running for the seat in the Iowa House of Representatives’ District 84.
-Running for the seat is incumbent candidate David Heaton (R) and Carrie Duncan (D).
+OTTUMWA (IA) – Two candidates are running in the race for the Iowa Senate seat in district 42.
+Running for the four year term is incumbent candidate Rich Taylor (D) and Danny Graber (R).

 KYOU asked each candidate about their position on budget priorities and taxes.
-Here’s a portion of what they had to say on the topic:
+Here’s a portion of what they had to say:

 Watch the extended, full interview with the candidates below.